Skip to content

 Do I have to buy a new car to get the 70-plate reg?

-The good news is – you don’t have to buy a new car to get the new registration.
+You don’t have to buy a new car to get the new registration.
 Anyone can buy a 70-plate registration if they want to as it provides a whole host of new personalisation options.

 If you buy the new registration though, you won’t be able to fit it to a vehicle registered before 1st September 2020, as the rules state that a number plate cannot make a vehicle look newer than its age.
 That said, there’s nothing to stop people from snapping up the personalised registration they’ve had their eye on and keeping it on retention until they buy a vehicle in the future they’d like to put it on.

-Personalised registrations can be retained for as long as necessary and the DVLA issues 10 years retention with no future fees to renew.
+Personalised registrations can be retained for as long as necessary, and the DVLA issues 10 years retention with no future fees to renew.
 However, it’s important to check the expiry date of the registration certificate if it is not assigned to a vehicle, as the rights to the registration will be lost if not renewed.

 Will the new registration affect car prices?

-The anticipation around the new 70-plate dealership stock means that a lot of car dealers are reducing the prices on their existing stock to make room, so it could be the perfect time to shop around for a new or used car!
+The anticipation around the new 70-plate dealership stock means that a lot of car dealers are reducing the prices on their existing stock

 For many dealers, September is likely to be the busiest month of the year with hopes of boosting their recovery from the effects of Covid-19 on the economy.